HSQuillin/CyclR/README.md

 - Opening previously saved generated .txt files.
 - Generation of subgenres (e.g EDM -> Trance, House; Rock generates Grunge or Psychadelic rock)
 - Make it landscape-based instead of portrait (hell)

+Fun Samples
+---
+Rock with Saxophone at 133BPM in 4/4; style of Pink Floyd in A# Minor Funk with Synth Bass at 106BPM in 6/8; style of The Strokes in C# Major Disco with Bass Guitar at 99BPM in 4/4; style of Nirvana in E Major

 Feel free to contribute!
 This repo is open source.